AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/PostObject.md

 -   Expiration

     The expiration parameter specifies the expiration time of the request.
-The time follows the ISO 8601 standard and must be in the GMT format.
+The time follows the ISO 8601 standard and must be in GMT.
 For example, `2014-12-01T12:00:00.000Z` indicates that the PostObject request must be sent before 12:00 on December 1, 2014.

 -   Conditions